FINRA Series 7 Practice Test (2026)

 Question 1 of 10

 A registered representative is reviewing the annual report of Horizon Technologies, a publicly traded company.
-The income statement shows a net income of $25 million, and the balance sheet shows total assets of $200 million and total liabilities of $150 million.
-In the footnotes, the company discloses a pending lawsuit that could result in a $40 million payout if decided against them.
+The income statement shows net income of $25 million, and the balance sheet shows total assets of $200 million and total liabilities of $150 million.
+In the footnotes, the company discloses a pending lawsuit that could result in a $40 million payout.

 Which of the following is the most accurate statement regarding the company’s financial condition?

-2. The footnote disclosure indicates a material risk that should be considered when evaluating the company’s shareholders’ equity.
+2. The footnote disclosure indicates a potentially material risk that should be considered when evaluating the company’s financial condition and shareholders’ equity.

 The correct answer is B.